jeffigy/DentriCare/README.md

    ```
    const allowedOrigins = ["http://localhost:5173"];
    ```
-5. You're all set now run the client and the server each on separate terminals
+4. You're all set, now run the client and the server each on separate terminals
    ```
    cd client
    yarn dev